la2050/archive/_projects/2015/plug-in-south-la.md

   Our partners are Verizon, General Assembly, LA Tech Digest, the Network for Teaching Entrepreneurship in Los Angeles, and the University of Southern California but the entire grant would go directly into Plug In South LA.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': |- We are estimating a total cost of around $350,000.
-We will cover the additional costs through investors, memberships, sponsors, and corporate partners.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Operating manager at $78,000/year: Having an experienced, energetic operating manager is essential to meet the programming needs of South LA-based startups on a daily basis.
-This person ensures connectivity and engagement among Plug In South LA’s entrepreneurs, mentors, advisors, and the local community.

-   Administrative assistant at $20/hour: An administrative assistant will be necessary for managing day-to-day communications and operational tasks related to programming and the needs of Plug In South LA’s member entrepreneurs.

-   Marketing at $5,000: Primary marketing costs cover SEO as well as third party contractors or vendors to assist with marketing strategy across social and mobile media, driving awareness and engagement around our programming and mission to create a tech hub in South LA.

-   Other expenses beyond grant to be covered with additional funding: Conferences, Transportation and travel-related expenses, Utilities, Technology Licenses, Insurance, Capital expenditures
 How do you plan to scale the success of your proposal?: >- Plug In South LA anticipates growing the number of attendees and program participants by 20-30% in our second year by increasing our partnerships with